 If the indicators suggest a lack of resilience in the financial system there could be a case for using a capital instrument (the countercyclical capital buffer or sectoral capital requirements or a liquidity instrument (the core funding ratio).

-If our systemic risk monitoring suggests a high level of potential feedback between the identified risks and the economy then LVR restrictions (and other transaction instruments, should these become available) are expected to be a more effective mitigant than capital instruments.
+If our systemic risk monitoring suggests a high level of potential feedback between the identified risks and the economy then LVR restrictions, debt serviceability restrictions, or a combination of both, are expected to be a more effective mitigant than capital instruments.

 Once the Reserve Bank has identified that a macroprudential policy response appears to be necessary, and the macroprudential instrument(s) it intends to use, it will consult on its policy proposal.

 Feedback from the public, regulated entities and other stakeholders also can help determine the scope and calibration of the proposal and any necessary exemptions.

 Consultation will include a provisional cost-benefit analysis or, if appropriate, Regulatory Impact Assessment.
 These will be reviewed in light of consultation feedback.